-FIG. 19.
-The Polyakov-loop susceptibility for different couplings calculated using the LLR method for different values of $a^4\Delta_F/(6\tilde{V})$, and compared to the measurement from importance sampling methods (black triangles).
+FIG. 20.
+The relative change in the vacuum expectation value of the absolute value of the Polyakov loop, calculated between the LLR method and the importance sampling (IS) method results, is shown at different couplings.
 In both cases the lattice size is $\tilde{V}/a^4 = 4 \times 20^3$.
-The dots are at a coupling with a direct comparison to the importance sampling.
-The solid lines are a finer scan around the critical region, containing 100 points evenly spaced between 5.690 and 5.695.
-The errors on this line are calculated by bootstrapping over the repeats and are represented by the dashed curves.
+The coloured dots show the results for different values of $a^4 \Delta_E/(6\tilde{V})$.
+The error is found by using bootstrap methods on LLR and importance sampling results separately, then propagating them.
 For the values determined with the LLR method, the calculation requires measurements of the Polyakov loop on a set of configurations found using the restricted energy updates, with a_n fixed to its final value.
-For these calculations 40,000 fixed a_n measurements were performed on all the intervals.
-The extrema of the curve for all $a^4\Delta_E/(6\tilde{V})$ sizes are shown by the vertical dashed lines, with the corresponding error represented by the shaded region.
-The extrema of all interval sizes overlap.
+For these calculations 40000 fixed a_n measurements were performed on all the intervals.

-Figures 11-13 show the results for $\langle u_p \rangle{\beta}$, $C_V(\beta)$, and $B_L(\beta)$, respectively.
+$C_V(\beta)$, and $B_L(\beta)$, respectively.
 In all cases the LLR results appear to converge to the curve obtained for the smallest interval.
 The results for the two smallest interval sizes are clearly consistent with each other.

 The results for the smallest interval size follow the general trend of the values found using importance sampling.
-By plotting the relative change between expectation values of these observables and the importance sampling counterparts, Figs. 14 and 15, we see they are generally consistent within two standard deviations.
+By plotting the relative change between expectation values of these observables and the importance sampling counter-parts, Figs. 14 and 15, we see they are generally consistent within two standard deviations.

-As discussed in Sec.
-V, for the smaller interval sizes the structure of $a_n(E_n)$ is not invertible, giving rise to a probability distribution, $P{\beta}(u_p)$, with a characteristic double-peak structure.
+As discussed in Sect.
+V, for the smaller interval sizes the structure of $a_n(E_n)$ is not invertible, giving rise to a probability distribution, $P\beta(u_p)$, with a characteristic double peak structure.
 However, for $a^4\Delta_E/(6\tilde{V})=0.0063$, the interval size is not sufficient to resolve this structure.
-As can be seen from the plots Figs. 11, 12, and 13, the behavior of the expectations of this ensemble is different.
+As can be seen from the plots Fig. 11, 12, and 13, the behaviour of the expectations of this ensemble is different.
 The peaks in the specific heat and the dip of the Binder cumulant are much shallower and the change in the plaquette much slower, making it consistent with a weaker transition or even a second order transition.